brendonthiede/brendon-k8s-demo/README.md

 If you want to use Kubernetes from your host OS, the following are recommended, though only kubectl is required:

-* Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) either by using Chocolatey or by downloading it and storing it as jq.exe somewhere in your path.
+* Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) either by using Chocolatey or by downloading it and storing it as kubectl.exe somewhere in your path.
 * Install [helm](https://helm.sh/docs/intro/install/) using Chocolatey.
 * Install [jq](https://stedolan.github.io/jq/download/) either by using Chocolatey or by downloading it and storing it as jq.exe somewhere in your path.
 * Install [yq](https://github.com/mikefarah/yq) using Chocolatey.